tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step2.md

 3. Click the **No Monitors or Synthetics Tests** banner near the top and click **New Resource Monitor**.
 You will be redirected to a new APM monitor page.

-4. Based on the Service and Endpoint from which we began creating a Resource Monitor, the **Select monitor scope** section is already filled out with the relevant information.
+4. Based on the Service and Endpoint from which you began creating a Resource Monitor, the **Select monitor scope** section is already filled out with the relevant information.

 5. Expand **Set alert conditions**, select **Threshold Alert**.